brpandey/snowflake/README.md

 $ PORT=5457 elixir --name lookup_node4@127.0.0.1 -S mix run --no-halt
 ```
 A) Global uniqueness
-The ids are guaranteed globally unique assuming the source of timestamps has millisecond sub millisecond precision,
+The ids are guaranteed globally unique assuming the source of timestamps has millisecond / sub millisecond precision,
-as we prevent id collisions by appending node_ids (or worker_ids) and for same node id generations we monotonically
+as we prevent id collisions by appending node_ids (or worker_ids) given a cluster.
+For id generations on the same node, we monotonically
 increment an atomic counter.
 Should a node be deployed with multiple data centers either they should have different
 node ids or we should add some data center bits to our id generation.
 This is discussed more in the Id module.
 (This is all within the custom epoch time)